jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

     <iframe src="http://player.vimeo.com/video/7405114" width="500" height="344" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>
 </div>

-To autocomplete an expression, just press <key>Tab</key> at the end.
-To open the abbreviation command, shortcut is CTRL + ALT + ENTER.
+Autocompleting is as simple as pressing `Tab` key.
+The abbreviation command is available through is CTRL + ALT + ENTER.

 Plug-in repository: [Emmet](https://github.com/sergeche/emmet-sublime)

 ### Sublime Linter: parse your code before executing it

 All developers are faced with typos.
-To avoid trivial innatention errors, Sublime Linter is a good plugin.
+To avoid trivial inattention errors, Sublime Linter is a good plugin.
 It highlights in real-time the syntaxical mistakes you made: missing semi-column, misspelled keyword, and so on.

 For Windows users, you have to [install Node.js](http://nodejs.org/) if you want CSS and Javascript parser to work.